judyichiang/sgt_react/README.md

 ## Getting Started

-1. Fork this repository to your GitHub account and clone a directory on your local machine.
+1. Fork this repository to your GitHub account and clone into a directory on your local machine.
 1. Install all dependencies in `package.json` with NPM.
     ```bash
     npm install